-- The oven has four shelf levels, and is supplied with two shelves. - The shelf positions are counted from the bottom of the oven as shown in the diagram. - It is important that these shelves are correctly positioned as shown in the - Do not place cookware directly on the oven base.
+- The oven has four shelf levels, and is supplied with two shelves. - The shelf positions are counted from the bottom of the oven as shown in the diagram. - It is important that these shelves are correctly positioned as shown in the diagram. - Do not place cookware directly on the oven base. - When cooking in the oven, always leave the cooker lid open, in order to avoid overheating.